ByteQuix / Blog / Article

 QuickBooks integration

-Won quotes flow to QuickBooks as customer orders with the right line items, sales tax, and customer reference.
-Tooling progress payments flow as separate invoices on the schedule the customer signed.
+Won quotes land in QuickBooks as orders with the right line items, sales tax, and customer reference.
+Tooling progress payments go out as their own invoices, on the schedule the customer signed.

 The build vs buy decision